graz-sh/graz/docs/docs/hooks/useCosmWasmClient.md

 # useClients

-Hook to retrieve a CosmWasmClient.
+Hook to retrieve a useCosmWasmClient.

 #### Usage